 There are many reasons why Turkey is a popular destination for travelers, besides its geographic convenience.
 This fascinating land boasts rich history and natural beauty, yet one of the most striking qualities of the Turkish nation can be summarized in one word: warmth.
 Cheesy because it’s true, right?

-With that said and with the general elections over, let’s not dance around the issue: is it safe to travel to Turkey in 2023?
+With the current regional tensions in mind, let’s not dance around the issue: is it safe to travel to Turkey in 2024?

-The short answer to this question is: yes, (as of August 16th 2023) as long as you avoid the region affected by the earthquake, you can safely travel around Turkey.
+The short answer to this question is: yes, (as of November 20th, 2024) as long as you avoid the region affected by the earthquake last year, you can safely travel around Turkey.

 And as for the other issues from recent years, the waters seem to have settled down by the end of 2019 in the military department.
-As of May 2023, we can confidently state that Turkey is back to being a relatively safe destination once again.
+By May 2023, we could confidently state that Turkey is back to being a relatively safe destination once again.
 About 40 million tourists have visited the country in 2019 and besides the global pandemic there hasn’t been any major incident concerning the safety of her foreign visitors.

-More recently, nearly 44.56 million foreign tourists visited Turkey last year (2022), an increase of 80.3 percent from a year earlier, according to figures released by Turkey’s Culture and Tourism Ministry.
+More recently, nearly 44.56 million foreign tourists visited Turkey in 2022, an increase of 80.3 percent from a year earlier, according to figures released by Turkey’s Culture and Tourism Ministry.
+And in 2023, Istanbul hosted almost 17.5 million tourists and became the world’s most-visited city.

-And here’s the long answer: Turkey is one of the more complex countries with serious political turmoil and social confusion, riding on a fragile economy in a unique location of the planet.
-And the country has recently gone through general elections on May 14th of 2023.
+Turkey is one of the more complex countries with serious political turmoil and social confusion, riding on a fragile economy in a unique location of the planet.
+And the country has recently gone through general elections in May 2023 and regional elections in April 2024, latter of which yielded unseen results in favor of the opposition in Turkish politics.
 And it sure is turning out to be a tricky year for anyone living or visiting here, especially economically.
 However, Turkey is also one of the world’s most culturally, historically rich countries with some of the warmest and most hospitable people anywhere.

 Moreover, tourism is the third biggest income for Turkey’s economy and a significant portion of the population depends on it to make a living.
 It’s fair to say that the security of tourists and the country’s ability to welcome holiday-makers safely will be high up on the Turkish government’s list of priorities.
 Therefore, the country has been on high alert on all fronts and Turkish authorities have been working tirelessly to make sure all the necessary security measures are taken.